Code-Institute-Submissions/eHand/README.md

 ## Features for future consideration

 *   Social media involvement - signing in using social media links.
-*   Implement ajax in the notice chat - this will make it a nice experience.
 *   Introduce a more global chat option where all members can chat.
 *   Implement more incentives to gain Time - Introduce a notice board for charity events.
 Organisers of these events get a Time bodus.
 *   Make the time payments into half and quarter hour denominations.